 In her spare time she enjoys getting her wheels dirty on outdoor walks or in her beach wheelchair, enjoying food with friends and family, sharing pop culture recommendations with anyone who will pay attention and being in the thick of it at live music events.

-Claire is extremely excited to start her journey as youth development officer, as she has been passionately engaged in many ways with WWDA initiatives since 2020/21 and knows what power and resilience can come from providing young people with platforms and opportunities to share valuable parts of themselves.
+Claire is extremely excited to share her journey as Youth Development Officer, as she has been passionately engaged in many ways with WWDA initiatives since 2020/21 and knows what power and resilience can come from providing young people with platforms and opportunities to share valuable parts of themselves.

-Sarah has a range of interests, including pop culture and music, Ancient Greek history and mythology, and storytelling through game and art media.
+Sarah has a range of interests, including ancient history, cycling, and storytelling through game and abstract media.

 If you would like to get in contact with someone at WWDA please visit the Contact Us page.